samuelfneumann/Construct/README.md

 args = ["<-constant(5)", 1]

 # And finally, use a bias on the last layer
-# Here is the second way of defining keyword arguments
 [0.5.bias]
 type = "constant"
 args = [true]

 ```
 Note that you can use any configuration file type that can be parsed into a
 `dict`.
 Above I've used `toml`, but nothing stops you from using a `json` or